-According to the Kaiser Foundation, health expenditures in the United States were approximately \$2.6 trillion in 2010, over ten times the \$256 billion spent in 1980.
-In total, health spending accounted for 17.9% of the nation's Gross Domestic Product in 2010.
+According to the Center for Medicare and Medicaid Services, health expenditures in the United States were approximately \$2.9 trillion in 2013, or \$9,255 per person.
+In total, health spending accounted for 17.4% of the nation's Gross Domestic Product in 2013.
 Addressing this growing expenditure burden continues to be a major policy priority at both federal and state levels.
 In addition, continued high unemployment rates and lower incomes for many Americans coupled with increased co-pays and deductibles in healthcare plans have focused even more consumer attention on health spending and affordability.
 In the public sector, Medicare provides health coverage for individuals aged 65 and older, while Medicaid provides coverage for low income families and other individuals in need.
 Both programs are administered by the Centers for Medicare & Medicaid Services ("CMS").
 With the aging of the U.S. population, Medicare enrollment has increased significantly.
 In addition, longer life spans and greater prevalence of chronic illnesses among both the Medicare and Medicaid populations have placed tremendous demands on the health care system.